 Letting go of grudges and placing faith in the process of justice may help ex-members get over their compulsive need to punish the ISKCON gurus and others from the organization who may have hurt them.
 Ex-ISKCON members need to take note of any puritanical tendencies in themselves and learn to feel compassion for their enemies instead of hatred.
 Being the scrutinizer is an unhealthy way to live because it binds ex-members to the narrow-minded fundamentalism he or she learned in the group.

 You can't always tell ex-ISKCON members by how they look, but most of us carry an invisible stigma.
 For me, stigma is the most prominent theme behind my post-traumatic stress.
 I investigated ISKCON's crimes for ten years to write my book, Betrayal of the Spirit,(19) so I am aware of the history.
-In the late 1980s when I started my research, I began to felt extremely guilty.
+In the late 1980s when I started my research, I began to feel extremely guilty.
 I had participated in many cover-ups as a member of the organization's P.R. office.
 Writing my book helped assuage my guilt.
 The book was a catharsis that gave me a chance to process ISKCON's history and my role in it.
-The way I see it, the truth needs to come out and stay out in the open to prevent similar situations from happening again.
+To prevent similar situations from happening again, we need the truth to come out and stay out in the open.

-At times it feels like the weight of ISKCON's crimes hangs like an albatross around my neck.
-In The Rime of the Ancient Mariner, written in 1798 by Samuel Taylor Coleridge, the bird starts off as a good omen.
+In The Rime of the Ancient Mariner, written in 1798 by Samuel Taylor Coleridge, the albatross starts off as a good omen.
 It appears as a guide when the ship gets lost in an ice flow.

 At length did cross an Albatross,When the bird died, the winds died, and the boat stopped moving.
 As punishment, the ship's crew hung the dead bird around the ancient Mariner's neck.
 When the whole crew died and the Mariner was stranded at sea, his consciousness changed: